hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Magnetic Force Fields (R)

 These force fields are purely meant to deflect some slit bombs, creating an electromagnetic field around the ship.
 However, this does not work on all slit bombs, as some are not magnetic.
-It also won't deflect a direct shot traveling fast enough, though it may slow it down.
+It also won't deflect a direct shot travelling fast enough, though it may slow it down.
 Most ships have these shields on during battle, though it is impractical when flying in close formation.

 ### FCRT DarkArmour (R)